helixworlds/roblox-gatherer-sdk/README.md

 ### Release

-To create a new release, first create a PR and then add the patch, minor or major label to it depending upon the release updates
+To create a new release, first create a PR and then add the patch, minor or major label to it depending upon the release updates.